Online IBIA Bunker Training Course

 The Online training course is recorded video content, it is not live.
 The duration of each module is up to 60 minutes..
-The modules can be taken as stand-alone courses, however attendees will gain the best value by taking all five modules in the order suggested.
-On completion of a module, delegates will receive the ‘IBIA Certificate of Attendance’.
-Questions will be sent to the teacher during the two-week access through the online platform and will be answered within 3 working days.
+The modules can be taken as stand-alone courses, however attendees will gain the best value by taking all modules in the order suggested.
+On completion of a module, students will receive the ‘IBIA Certificate of Attendance’.
+Questions can be sent to the teacher during the two-week access through the online platform and will be answered within 3 working days.

 Module 1 – Bunker Market Regulations and Enforcement